remix-run/remix/docs/hooks/use-action-data.md

 # `useActionData`

-Returns the serialized data from the most recent route action or `undefined` if there isn't one.
+Returns the serialized data from the [route action](../route/action.md) where this hook is called.
+It returns `undefined` if there's no `action` defined.

+**Important**: This hook cannot access data from actions defined in parent or child routes.

 ```tsx lines=[10,14]
 import type { ActionFunctionArgs } from "@remix-run/node"; // or cloudflare/deno